tobrega/reviews/journal/journal.md

 Prompts
 ```
-Enter name of role to add: tobrega
+Enter name of role to add: user
 Enter password for new role:
 Enter it again:
 Shall the new role be a superuser? (y/n) n